 Another oversight issue for Congress is the risk of cost growth in the program.
-As detailed by CBO41 and GAO,42 lead ships in Navy shipbuilding programs in many cases have turned out to be more expensive to build than the Navy had estimated.
+As detailed by CBO45 and GAO, 46 lead ships in Navy shipbuilding programs in many cases have turned out to be more expensive to build than the Navy had estimated.
 As discussed in further detail below, CBO and GAO have concluded that there is a significant risk of cost growth in the Columbia-class program.

 Navy officials, as discussed earlier, have stated consistently since 2013 that the Columbia-class program is the Navy's top priority program, and that this means, among other things, that from the Navy's perspective, the Columbia-class program will be funded, even if that comes at the expense of funding for other Navy programs.
 Given this, the impact of cost growth in the Columbia-class program in a situation of finite DOD funding might be not so much on the execution of the Columbia-class program itself as on the consequent affordability of other DOD programs, perhaps particularly other Navy shipbuilding programs.
-The issue of the potential impact of the Columbia-class program on the affordability of other DOD programs is discussed in a subsequent section of this report.
+The issue of the potential

-40 Government Accountability Office, Defense Acquisitions Annual Assessment[:] Drive to Deliver Capabilities Faster Increases Importance of Program Knowledge and Consistent Data for Oversight, GAO-20-439, June 2020, p.
+44 Government Accountability Office, Defense Acquisitions Annual Assessment[:] Drive to Deliver Capabilities Faster Increases Importance of Program Knowledge and Consistent Data for Oversight, GAO-20-439, June 2020, p.
 138.

-41 See Congressional Budget Office, An Analysis of the Navy's Fiscal Year 2019 Shipbuilding Plan, October 2018, p.
+45 See Congressional Budget Office, An Analysis of the Navy's Fiscal Year 2019 Shipbuilding Plan, October 2018, p.
 25, including Figure 10.

-42 See Government Accountability Office, Navy Shipbuilding[:] Past Performance Provides Valuable Lessons for Future Investments, GAO-18-238SP, June 2018, p.
+46 See Government Accountability Office, Navy Shipbuilding [:] Past Performance Provides Valuable Lessons for Future Investments, GAO-18-238SP, June 2018, p.
 8.